 - While in Australia, partner visa applicant can usually work without restrictions in most circumstances.

 - While in Australia, partner visa applicant may apply to enrol in Medicare, Australia’s health care scheme.

 Partner visa 820, 801 Processing Time – Average Processing Time 2022

 The current average processing time is as below:

-- subclass 801 Permanent Partner Visa is about 11 months for 75% of all the visa applications, and 19 months for 90% of all the visa applications.
+- Permanent Partner 801 Visa is about 81 days for 25% of all the visa applications, 5 months for 50% of all the visa applications, 9 months for 75% of all the visa applications, and 18 months for 90% of all the visa applications.

 Individual processing time does vary based on the specific circumstances of the applicant and sponsor, as well as the quality of the application presented to the Department of Home Affairs.
 Many applications are actually processed much faster than the average processing time.